freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/smallest-common-multiple/index.md

 *   Create a new array filled with all numbers between the starting min and max.
 *   Immediately determine the LCM by reducing the array.

-*   Skipping the loops and sorting needed to calculate the GCD first is significantly more efficient in Firefox 65 (up to 9.69%).
+**Note:** Skipping the loops and sorting needed to calculate the GCD first is significantly more efficient in Firefox 65 (up to 9.69%).
 However, in Chrome it is marginal efficiency (+/- 1%).

 #### Relevant Links